Comparison of semi-supervised deep learning algorithms for audio classification: Semi-supervised deep learning algorithms

 Finally, the labeled and unlabeled augmented samples are concatenated and shuffled into a $W$ set then used as a pool of training samples used by the asymmetric mixup function.
 Asymmetric mixup is applied separately on the labeled and unlabeled parts of the mini-batch, as formulated here:

+where $B_s$ and $|W|$ are the number of labeled samples and of the whole W set.
 The W set and the corresponding labels are shuffled in the same order.
 Each labeled sample is then perturbed by a second labeled or unlabeled sample.
 Mixing the two is done so that the original labeled sample remains the main component of the resulting sample.
 The operation has been detailed in Section~\ref{sec:mixup}.
 The same procedure is applied onto the unlabeled files using the remaining samples from W.

-The original MixMatch loss function is composed of the standard cross-entropy (CE) for the supervised loss $\mathcal{L}_s$, and a squared l2 norm for the unsupervised loss $\mathcal{L}_u$.
-We replace the l2 norm with a cross-entropy in all our experiments, as proposed in the ReMixMatch paper.
-Indeed, it seems that CE performs better than the l2 norm in our experiments.
+The original MixMatch loss function is composed of the standard CE cost for the supervised loss $\mathcal{L}_s$, and the MSE for the unsupervised loss $\mathcal{L}_u$.
+We replace MSE with CE in all our experiments, as proposed in the ReMixMatch paper.
+Indeed, it seems that CE performs better than MSE in our experiments.